 This segment deals primarily with kinesiology: movements, and functions of the human body, and, how this is optimally applied to MTB riding.
-It draws heavily from personal training, motocross, stick and ball sports, etc., that are, and have been, quite a ways ahead of MTB instruction and coaching for many years.
+It draws heavily from personal training, motocross, stick and ball sports, etc., that are, and have been, quite a ways ahead of MTB instruction, coaching, and technique for many years.
 I back up any instruction that I give with knowledge and understanding of biology, sports-med education, etc.

 Demonstrations and drills will accompany all instruction and will give riders the tools necessary to for step-by-step progression to all levels of riding.

 2) Ascending Body Position.
 As with descending, there are many misconceptions and myths that surround climbing difficult terrain on a MTB, and these will be addressed.
 What may work on the road bike, or easy sections of MTB trail, often, will not work very well once the MTB trail gets technically difficult.
-Proper body position and weight placement; pedal cadence; the ability to accelerate the bike; to lighten and lift the front wheel; to time, or “clock” pedal strokes, in order to avoid pedal strikes; among others—and the reasons why the techniques are necessary will all be addressed.
+Proper body position and weight placement, pedal cadence, being able to properly accelerate the bike (essential to many of the skills listed here), lightening and lifting the front wheel, timing pedal strokes and “ratchet pedaling” in order to avoid pedal strikes, among others — and the reasons why the techniques are necessary– will all be addressed.
 Again, drills to learn, practice, and continue to improve these skills will be given.

 3) Vision.
 Though all areas of riding are obviously very important, it can be argued that understanding and using proper visual techniques is the most important aspect of MTB riding for any level of rider.
 Proper visual techniques allow the rider to have adequate time to process and make decisions on the trail AND allow for adequate time to properly manipulate the bike in regards to those decisions.
-This allows the rider obtain a relaxed and comfortable mental state in their riding.
+This allows the rider to find the “good lines” on the trail and to move in the most efficient, safest, and often fastest manner.
+Proper vision techniques will also allow for a much more relaxed and comfortable mental state in riding.
 This is crucial to confidence, which is crucial to riding the bike well.
-There is more to this then the common riding advice of simply “looking ahead” on the trail.
+There is WAY more to this then the common riding advice of simply “looking ahead” on the trail.

 Line choice, momentum paths, reference points, distances, etc., will all be covered.

 Neither of these wheelies are properly executed by yanking up on the bars with the arms or by compressing the front suspension and then using the rebound to aid in elevating the front wheel.
-While these often advised (are horribly misguided) techniques may work at the lower levels of riding, you’ll get yourself in big trouble if you rely on these techniques—for various reasons—once the terrain gets more difficult and, therefore, proper control becomes mandatory.
+While these often advised (and horribly misguided) techniques may work at the lower levels of riding, you’ll get yourself in big trouble if you rely on these improper techniques—for various reasons—once the terrain gets more difficult and proper control becomes mandatory.

-Many riders can “wheelie” and get the front wheel off of the ground, but doing it under control, and in various situations, is what becomes important in real MTB riding.
+Many riders can “wheelie” and get the front wheel off of the ground, but doing it under control, and in various situations, is what becomes important for real MTB riding.